Jamakhandi: Notable people

-A Sarvodaya deaf and Dumb School is also run by the same organisation.
-The city has a big polo ground, where taluka, district and state level sports activities are held.
-Every year flag hoisting is done in polo ground where students from different schools will gather and perform different kawayats.

 History

 Jamkhandi State was one of the Maratha princely states of British India.
 It was founded in 1811 and its capital was at Jamakhandi.
 It was administered as part of the Deccan States Agency of the Bombay Presidency and was one of the former states of the Southern Maratha Country.

 Jamkhandi State was founded in 1811 by Shrimant Gopalrao Patwardhan.
 He was a descendant of Bramhibhoot Harbhat Buva Patwardhan of Kurandvad Senior State.

 The name of the state was derived from Jambukeshwar temple.
 The temple itself got the name because it was deep inside a Jambul blueberry (Jambul in Marathi, Nerale Hannu in Kannada, Jamun in Hindi) forest.
 Today, a primary school functions from the temple precinct.

 The town of Kundgol, which is in the neighboring Dharwar district, was a non-contiguous part of Jamkhandi State until it merged into the Indian Union on 19 February 1948.

 Rulers

 The rulers of the state bore the title 'Raja'.
 The Rajas of Jamkhandi belonged to the Patwardhan dynasty.

 The rulers of Jamkhandi State were of the Chitpavan Brahmin caste, originally from the Kotawada in Ratnagiri.
 Haribhat, who was the family priest of another Chitpavan Brahmin, the chief of Ichalkaranji.
 Three of Haribhat's sons served Peshwa and distinguished themselves during various conquests.
 The Peshwa awarded them Jagirs of Jamkhandi, Tasgaon, Miraj, Sangli and Kurundwad, to honor their bravery and courage.

-Jamkhandi State was one of the Maratha Princely States of British India and was administered as part of the Bombay Presidency, later by the Deccan States Agency.
-Jamkhandi was founded by Gopalrao Ramchandrarao Patwardhan (1799-1840) in 1811.
-He was succeeded by Ramchandrarao Gopalrao Patwardhan (1833-1897), who was a very capable administrator, and moved his capital to Ramtirth, a hill near Jamkhandi, next to an old temple.